kasper/phoenix/docs/docs/api/16-image.md

 # Image

-Use the `Image`-object to construct images.
+Use Image to load images from the file system.

 ## Interface